 NBC placed Star Trek on hiatus in mid-April, replacing it with The Saint; the series returned on Tuesday, June 3rd with its final first-run broadcast, taking over for The Jerry Lewis Show.
 Repeats were shown through September 2nd, 1969.

-For decades, it has been suggested that NBC cancelled Star Trek shortly before the television networks began using demographic breakdowns when determining the relative success or failure of television programs.
-If demographics had been taken into consideration, some believe, Star Trek would never have been dropped.
+For decades, fans have suggested NBC cancelled Star Trek just before the TV networks began taking demographic into consideration when determining the success or failure of shows.
+If demographics had been taken into consideration, some believe, there’s no way NBC would’ve dropped Star Trek.
 However, demographics were a part of the decision making process during the mid-1960s.

 In February 1967, as Star Trek was winding down its first season, CBS made the shocking decision to cancel its long-running western Gunsmoke, despite the fact that the series had a 21.7/35 Nielsen rating .
 CBS was disappointed that twice as many viewers over the age of 50 were watching Gunsmoke compared to viewers in the 18-to-34 demographic.
 CBS eventually reversed its decision, but the precedent had been set.
 At the time, an NBC spokesman noted that the network was focusing on general rating trends when canceling programs .